- Housing Options

 Vice President – Communications & Public Affairs

 Ginny Hensley, APR, joined the THA team in October 2018.
 Prior to joining THA she served in public relations and marketing roles in the health care sector for several years.
 She has also served organizations in the nonprofit, banking and high-tech manufacturing industries.
 Hensley earned her bachelor’s degree in public relations from the University of Central Arkansas and her master’s degree in integrated marketing communications from West Virginia University.
 She achieved Accreditation in Public Relations (APR) from the Public Relations Society of America (PRSA) in 2012 and completed PRSA’s Crisis Communication Certificate Program in 2017.
 She was included in Arkansas Business’ inaugural list of “20 in their 20s: The New Influentials,” named a “Woman to Watch” by Soiree magazine and received the President’s Award for Outstanding Chapter Service from the Arkansas chapter of PRSA.
 She remains a member of PRSA and is also a member of Leadership Tulsa’s Class 60.
-She serves on the board of the Tulsa Campaign to Prevent Teen Pregnancy and has volunteered with the American Cancer Society both in Arkansas and Oklahoma.
+She serves on the board of the Amplify Tulsa and has volunteered with the American Cancer Society both in Arkansas and Oklahoma.